Seth Ward (bishop of Salisbury): Academic

-In 1659, he was appointed President of Trinity College, Oxford, but not having the statutory qualifications he resigned in 1660.
+In 1659, Ward was appointed President of Trinity College, Oxford, but not having the statutory qualifications he resigned in 1660.
+Also in 1660, Ward became one of the founding fellows of the Royal Society of London.
+After Isaac Newton demonstrated his reflecting telescope before the Society, Ward nominated Newton as a new fellow, a position to which Newton was duly elected in 1672.

 Churchman

 King Charles II appointed him to the livings of St Lawrence Jewry in London, and Uplowman in Devonshire, in 1661.

 He also became dean of Exeter Cathedral (1661) and rector of St Breock, Cornwall in 1662.

 In the latter year he was consecrated Bishop of Exeter, and in 1667 he was translated to the see of Salisbury.
 The office of Chancellor of the Order of the Garter was conferred on him in 1671.

 In his diocese he showed great severity to nonconformists, and rigidly enforced the act prohibiting conventicles (unofficial religious meetings).
 He spent a great deal of money on the restoration of the cathedrals of Worcester and Salisbury.

 He died at Knightsbridge on 6 January 1689.

 In 2017 Bishop Wordsworth's Grammar School named its new, fifth house (Ward House) after Bishop Ward.